May 31 – June 1, 2018

 Off Script – STEMAZing School Leadership is a collaboration between LeadLocal and the STEMAZing Project.
-The retreat is designed to help teams of school leaders explore the leadership mindset and strategies needed to support innovative STEM teachers and build a culture of inquiry and empowerment that can improve student learning and school performance.
+The one-day retreat is designed to help teams of school leaders and teachers explore the leadership mindset and strategies needed to support innovative STEM teachers and build a culture of inquiry and empowerment that leads to improved student learning and school performance.

-At Off Script – STEMAZing School Leadership, participants work collaboratively to uncover their authentic leadership styles and how to leverage individual and team strengths to support STEM education and promote site-specific innovation and growth.
-At the end of the two-day retreat, site teams will have an initial action plan as well as tools and processes to iteratively develop their school leadership strategy.
+At Off Script – STEMAZing School Leadership, participants work collaboratively to discover how to leverage individual and team strengths to support STEM education and promote site-specific innovation and growth.
+At the end of the one-day retreat, site teams will have tools and processes to iteratively develop their school leadership strategy.

 8:00 – Breakfast from Cartel Coffee Lab – Delicious!